Children’s mental health: what it is and why it matters

 - Have regular family meals.
 Eating together can strengthen your relationship with your child, give your child a sense of stability and connectedness, and have a positive effect on their development.
 It might also encourage your child to eat well too.

-- Work on positive ways to solve problems and manage conflict between you and your partner, with your child and among other family members.
+- Work on positive ways to solve problems and manage conflict with your partner, your child and other family members.

 Emotions and good mental health for children

-Children experience all sorts of emotions as part of growing up – fear, disappointment, sadness, anxiety, anger, joy, hope and so on.
-When children cope with big emotions or calm themselves down in difficult or emotional situations, they’re likely to feel good about themselves.
+Children experience all sorts of emotions as part of growing up – fear, disappointment, sadness, anxiety, anger, joy, excitement and so on.
+When children can cope with big emotions and calm themselves down in difficult or emotional situations, they’re likely to feel good about themselves.

 Here are ways you can help your child learn to manage emotions:

-- Role-model a positive outlook for your child – for example, ‘Running all the way around the oval looks hard, but I think I can do it if I take it slow and steady’, or ‘I’m disappointed that my cake didn’t cook properly, but that’s OK – I’ll try it again another time’.
+- Role-model a positive outlook for your child – for example, ‘Running all the way around the oval looks hard, but I think I can do it if’, or ‘I’m disappointed that my cake didn’t cook properly, but that’s OK – I’ll try again another time’.

 - Support your child when something is bothering them.
-For example, if your child is having trouble with friends at school, you could give your child plenty of hugs and reassure them that you’re there for them.
-And you could work with the teacher on a plan to handle the situation.
+For example, if your child is having trouble with friends at school, you could give your child plenty of love at home, problem-solve with your child and discuss the issue with the teacher.

 - Help your child learn to manage small worries so they don’t become big problems.
-You can do this by gently encouraging your child to do things they’re anxious about instead of avoiding scary situations.
-For example, ‘Have you thought about trying out for the school choir this year?
-You really enjoy singing’.
+You can do this by gently encouraging your child to do things they’re anxious about.
+For example, ‘Have you thought about trying out for the school choir?
+You enjoy singing’.

 Here are ways to promote your child’s mental health and wellbeing through a focus on behaviour:

 - Have family rules about behaviour and involve your child in developing rules and consequences.
 Adjust the rules and consequences as your child grows.
-For example, you and your child might make and adjust rules about digital technology use or online behaviour.
 Rules and boundaries help children of all ages feel safe and secure.

 - Help your child to set realistic goals for their age and abilities and work towards achieving them – for example, riding a bike without training wheels or trying to solve a difficult maths problem for school.
 And praise your child’s efforts to achieve the goal, rather than the goal itself.